wingel/snippets/README.md

-# snippets
+# Wingel's code snippets

-code snippets that don't belong anywhere else
+This repository contains small snippets of code that I can't justify creating a git repo for.